Simple Advertising Tips To Keep You On Track

 You have to include a call to action.
 Tell people what you want them to do.
 For example, “Order Now,” “Come visit us,” “Call today,” etc.

 5. Give people a reason to take action.

 Your message should give your audience a reason to act.
 For instance, a limited time offer, a cure for a problem, a needy cause, something new you have discovered, an irresistible offer, etc.

 The key to effective advertising is to test and then make appropriate adjustments based on the results.
 Ask yourself, “If I saw this ad, would I understand it?
 Would I act?
 Is it effective?
 Is it annoying?”
 Then ask some associates for feedback.
 And finally, test it on a small targeted audience and track the results.

 Focus on the customer’s needs and wants and forget about talking about your company.
 The consumer only has one thing on their mind.
 “What’s in it for me?”

 8. Emotions Sell

-Concentrate on people’s emotions.
+Concentrate on people’s feelings.
 People make many decisions based on emotions and not on logic.
 Advertising is a creative process and can be viewed as an art.
-In order to create effective advertising, stick to some main principles.
-Advertising becomes more effective with practice.
+To create effective advertising, stick to some main principles.

 That’s The Way I See It!